 As you can imagine this is only a small example of issues that I can help you with.
 The underlying theme is that behaviour patterns, symptoms in our bodies or sudden overwhelming emotions are not making sense and we need a little help.
 Gaining awareness can be enough or sometimes people decide they want change for themselves.

-On a practical note...I work in a room on the 1st floor, with no lift.
+On a practical note...I work in a room on the 2nd floor, with no lift.
 There is ample parking to the side of the building and a waiting room with toilet facilities.
 Please scroll to the 'Fees' section below to see my charges; unfortunately, I have no facilties to accept credit cards.
 I have a full DBS check and am registered with ICO.

 Training, qualifications & experience